flying-peanut/KPRMKDTI/README.md

 ## About The Project

-**ProtFPreDTI** is a computational model designed to predict potential interactions between drugs and protein targets.
+**KPRMKDTI** is a computational model designed to predict potential interactions between drugs and protein targets.

 This project provides a GUI integrated with models, which can preprocess and predict data in real time.